pareshR123/svg-animation/README.md

 SVG allows you to create animations and take flat illustrations to a whole new level.

 * Create SVG animations using HTML & CSS
-* Should have some experience with HTML & CSS.
-Know how to use HTML tags for content and style those HTML tags using CSS classes.
+* Should have some experience with creating websites with HTML & CSS.
-* Students should have some experience with creating websites with HTML & CSS.
+* Know how to use HTML tags for content and style those HTML tags using CSS classes.
-* Used CSS properties needed for SVG line animations in the browser
+* Used CSS properties needed for SVG line animations in the browser.